Important Things To Know About Auto Painting

 DIY Car Painting Tips

-Knowing what paint to buy is very crucial in getting the outcome you want in changing your car’s color.
-While there have been numerous types of paints that have been used on cars, lately most car owners and paint professionals prefer urethane or the two-step acrylic enamel paints.
+Knowing what paint to buy is crucial in getting the outcome you want when attempting to change your vehicle’s color.
+While there are numerous types of auto paint that have come and gone throughout the years, most car enthusiasts and paint professionals today prefer urethane or the two-step acrylic enamel paints over the over paint type variations.

-Urethane and acrylic enamel have higher viscosity compared to lacquer, even if they are actually applied in the same way.
-Usually, a mixture of one part primer to a half or one part thinner is already enough to give you that beautiful color you were aiming for.
-As a result, you will need fewer coats when using them instead of applying 20 coatings as what was usually done when utilizing lacquer paint.
+Urethane and acrylic enamel have higher viscosity when compared to lacquer paint styles, even when applied in the same method.
+Usually, a mixture of 1 part primer to 1 or 1/2 part thinner is already enough to give you that beautiful color you were aiming for.
+As a result, you will need fewer coats of paint to complete your project when using urethane or acrylic enamel styles of paint instead a lacquer style of paint.
+Lacquer paints can often require 20 or more coats of paint to get a similar outcome.
 Most of the time, two or three coatings of base color and three topcoats of clear will do the job.
 If you still have serious doubts about your paint choice, you can ask the help of a professional in your community to give you some pointers.

 The Spray Gun

-Now, high-volume, low-pressure or HVLP spray guns are being used in painting cars.
+Now, high-volume, low-pressure, or HVLP spray guns are being used in painting cars.
 These spray guns feature tanks located at the top of the mechanism.
-Gravity feeds the paint into the gun instead of siphoning it from the bottle found underneath the spray gun system as with the case of the old syphon spray guns.
+Gravity feeds the paint into the gun instead of siphoning it from the bottle found underneath the spray gun system as with the case of the old siphon spray guns.

 Safety and Preparation